 The project moves to Italy

 There were a number of projects in play within this project.
 One was the restructure of North American distributorships and dealer networks relative to actual market potential.
 Now this sounds all very general, but one has to appreciate that when arriving in Italy the traditional manner of awarding international distribution rights was still in place.
 Without sounding too cynical in comment, this involved awarding distribution rights to whom every wrote the biggest check for bikes and parts for the next year.
 The strategy presented was simple, set up a beach head and manage service tech training, simultaneous to shipping parts inventory, to be followed by the bikes to dealerships that have been selected and approved.
 Meeting standards from financial capability to market coverage.
-Sounds simple and obvious now, but it was all being operated by 1970s standards of catch s catch can, if you will.
+Sounds simple and obvious now, but it was all being operated by 1970s standards of catch as catch can, if you will.
+The comfortable market element at work in all of this was the Italian companies annual production projections and capacity were addressed to their successful sales in Italy and the EU.

 An initial project was the invitation by the board of Moto Guzzi to compose a restructure strategy.
 Its focus was to utilize the talent base at Moto Guzzi, which was still all in place at this time, to develop future product targets.
 Designs that were already in the pipeline, but unsupported by parsimonious ownership.
 As one of the directors of the board said in hiring me, "I'm using you as a club to hit DeTomaso over the head with."
 It sounds just about the same in Italian.
 I personally wanted to reintroduce a Falcone for the Twenty First Century.
 A performance bike that would address entry level ridership and an aging rider demographic, a yet to be defined market at that time.
 This resulted in an M&A a couple of years later.